 Instant Pot advertises that it is a single kitchen appliance that does the work of seven kitchen gadgets, including a rice-cooker, yogurt-maker, steamer and pressure cooker.

 In essence, it is a fancy electric pressure cooker but it does this job exceptionally well.

 Pros and Cons of Instant Pot

-The Instant Pot met my criteria of being multiple use so I decided to give it a try.
-It has quickly become one of my favorite kitchen tools and I use it often.
+In my quest to simplify life, I decided to only keep kitchen appliances that serve more than one purpose.
+The Instant Pot met my criteria of being multiple-use so I decided to give it a try.
+It has quickly become one of my favorite kitchen tools and now I use it often.

 Instant Pot: The Pros

 All Stainless Interior: Unlike most electric pressure cookers, the Instant Pot has a fully stainless-steel interior so this is the only part that touches the food.
 While parts of the exterior are plastic or other materials, these do not come in contact with the food and there is no Teflon or non-stick surface.